CATEGORY: GRASS VALLEY

 The pasture was the ranch’s only uncultivated land.
 The south end of it, the end toward our house, was the bane of my grandfather’s existence because it was covered with blue flags (wild iris) that the livestock would not eat and therefore reduced the amount of grass that grew there.
 In the late spring the Flat would be blue with flags in bloom.
 I later learned that these same blue flags are the famous fleur de lis of France as depicted in their national emblem.
 I wonder if French farmers hated them as much as my grandfather did.

-Another menace was Canadian thistle.
-It was nice to be able to blame the Canadians for those, and the Russians for Russian thistle.
-In his spare time, Grandfather would toss a hoe over his shoulder and go on long treks from one end of the Flat to the other, a distance of at least a mile, as part of his ongoing battle against thistles.
+Another menace was thistles.
+We didn’t know where these came from, but it was nice to be able to blame the Canadians for Canadian thistles and the Russians for Russian thistles.
+In his spare time, Grandfather would toss a hoe over his shoulder and go on long treks from one end of the Flat to the other, a distance of about a mile, as part of his ongoing battle against thistles.
 I sometimes wonder why he never thought of goats which would probably have eaten both the thistles and the flags.

 Grass Valley got its name from a kind of rye grass, which originally grew in elephant-sized clumps all through the valley.
 In the early days it was said to be “as tall as a man on horseback.”
 Cattle didn’t eat rye grass, and when it was grubbed out, the flags came up instead.
 This was before the time of herbicides, which I am sure that Grandfather would not have hesitated to use.
 It was the same with Morning Glory in the wheat.
 He would come into the house mumbling angrily under his breath because the Morning Glory had clogged up the combine again–or the disk, or the plow, or some other piece of farm machinery.
 It was no wonder that ranchers in the county started having their fields sprayed by airplane with 2,4D as soon as that modern opportunity became available, which it didn’t in his lifetime.
 Little did they dream what would be the disastrous result of that miracle!